Post Published On:

-As is the industry trend , ML and AI are inevitable courses of action to be undertaken by most technology oriented organizations .
+As is the industry trend, ML and AI are inevitable courses of action to be undertaken by most technology-oriented organizations.
 Classification of malware (and/or malicious behavior in the context of Cyber Security) is a major challenge and ML algorithms help ease this burden to a significant extent.
-However, the key to a successful execution of ML workflow is to identify the need (and level) of human interaction required in conjunction with ML framework, and if so – how can this be achieved.
+However, the key to the successful execution of ML workflow is to identify the need (and level) of human interaction required in conjunction with ML framework, and if so – how can this be achieved.

 Regarding positioning and improving security posture with ML, it is not a question of “if”, but “where” and “how”.
-As the tech wave inundates us with these forms of forecasting, prediction, and classification algorithm centric products, we (as Cyber Security professionals) must be wise in choosing where to draw the line between technology and human expertise for effective alerting, triage and remediation. i.e. enabling and planning for a cohabiting ecosystem between people, process, and technologies.
+As the tech wave inundates us with these forms of forecasting, prediction, and classification algorithm-centric products, we (as Cyber Security professionals) must be wise in choosing where to draw the line between technology and human expertise for effective alerting, triage, and remediation. i.e. enabling and planning for a cohabiting ecosystem between people, processes, and technologies.